clarity-h2020/simple-table-component/README.md

 ## Description

-The **Simple** Table Component visualise tabular data directly received from [EMIKAT API](https://service.emikat.at/EmiKatTst/swagger/index.html).
+The **Simple** Table Component visualises tabular data directly received from [EMIKAT API](https://service.emikat.at/EmiKatTst/swagger/index.html).
 It visualises the data “as-is”, which means, it does not perform any aggregation in contrast to the now deprecated [Table Component](https://github.com/clarity-h2020/table-components) which used to access the now deprecated [table-state-rest-api](https://github.com/clarity-h2020/table-state-rest-api).

 ## Implementation